 - Type “settings” (no quotes), then press Enter on your keyboard.

 - Go to the left bar menu, then click VPN.

 - Make sure that you choose the ‘Windows (built-in)’ option from the VPN provider drop-down list.
 This sets VPN Type to Automatic as well as Type of Sign-in Info to Username and Password.

 - Fill out the Connection Name and Server Name or Address areas.
 You can get the details from your VPN provider.

 - Scroll down and enter your username and password.

 - Click Save, then close the Settings window.

 - Click the WiFi symbol on the menu icon tray.
 You should be able to see the VPN connection you have just created.

 You may find it annoying whenever Microsoft rolls out updates for your Windows operating system.
-However, these updates can fix bugs and errors, including the ones related to the VPN issues.
-With the latest patch software installed to your computer, you can resolve the VPN connection problems you might have.
-You can update your Windows OS by following the instructions below:
+However, these updates can fix bugs and errors, including the ones related to the problem making sure you can’t connect to VPN on WiFi.

 - Click the Search icon.